pl453s/linux-mint-gnome/README.md

 ## Remaining work

+- Publish gdm3-tools and rework GDM3 screenshot
+- Develop the welcome screen (just a Zenity box for now) and 'gnome-customization' (just launch 'gnome-tweaks' for now)
+- Customization: makes easily customizable Gnome, Extensions, GDM3, Plymouth, Grub, App-grid, User folders names, QT5
 - Host the new packages somewhere (eventualy in a repository, a PPA or just in Git...
-I don't know)
+I don't know), and maintain them
-- Make GDM3 themable (GDM3 crashes when I link 'gdm3-theme.gresource' with a third-party theme)
-- Develop the welcome screen and 'gnome-customization' (for now, these are just Zenity boxes)
+- PUBLISH A NEW ISO FILE

 ## Credits